-These provisions are operative for fiscal years 2018-19 to 2027-28.
+These provisions are operative for fiscal years 2018-19 to 2027-28, but only if a specific budget appropriation for implementation costs is provided.

 In General: Government Financing or Tax Credits: Proportional Exemption.
 When a nonprofit organization owns and operates a low-income rental housing property that receives government financing or low-income housing tax credits, all of the properties may be exempt from property tax.
 Generally, a low-income housing property, including a single family home, may qualify for the welfare exemption provided: